 Their top 2 canine teeth are referred to as ivories.
 It is believed that these “ivories” are remnants of sword-like tusks that ancient species of elk used for combat.

 8.)
-Small numbers of tule elk in Point Reyes have tested positive for Mycobacterium avium subspecies paratuberculosis, a wasting disease known as Johne’s Disease.
+Small numbers of tule elk in Point Reyes have tested positive for Mycobacterium avium subspecies paratuberculosis, a chronic wasting disease (CWD) known as Johne’s Disease.

 9.)
 Elk are termed as, pretty much, the noisiest ungulates (hoofed animals), displaying danger calls.
 They use sound, in part to identify each other.